 Through the combined efforts of the Vermont Land Trust (VLT), The Vermont Agency of Natural Resources (ANR) and CRAG-VT, climbing at the 82 Crag in Bolton, Vermont became permanently protected in 2008.
 The VLT helped the ANR acquire an easement ensuring conservation and public recreation rights on the land where the cliff is located.
-CRAG-VT was able to work with the VLT and the ANR to make sure climbing access was included in these protections.
+CRAG-VT was able to work with the VLT and the ANR to ensure climbing access was included in these protections.

 To assist with the logistics of the easement, CRAG-VT granted the ANR written permission to cross its adjacent Bolton Quarry property.
 This permission allows the ANR the access it needs to monitor their new protections on the landlocked parcel hosting the 82 Crag.
-Without obligation to CRAG-VT, the VLT and the ANR graciously agreed to work with the land owner to incorporate climbing as an expressly permitted recreational activity; the land owner agreed and the language was added to the easement.
+Without obligation to CRAG-VT, the VLT and the ANR graciously agreed to work with the land owner to incorporate climbing as an expressly permitted recreational activity; the land owner agreed, and the language was added to the easement.

 The 82 Crag is one of the best climbing areas in Vermont, hosting many classic climbs from 5.8 to 5.13 including many of the area’s best 5.12s on the “Steep Wall”.
-This project is a great example of how conservation groups like the ANR, the VLT and CRAG-VT can work in partnership to protect Vermont’s climbing and conserve undeveloped lands.
-CRAG-VT would like to extend its gratitude to ANR and the VLT for understanding the importance of local climbing resources and for the hard work it took to make this a project a success.
+This project was a great example of how conservation groups like the ANR, the VLT and CRAG-VT can work in partnership to protect Vermont’s climbing and conserve undeveloped lands.
+CRAG-VT would like to extend its gratitude to the ANR and the VLT for understanding the importance of local climbing resources and for the hard work it took to make this a project a success.

 Click Here for more information on climbing at the 82 Crag.